COVESA/vsomeip/test/readme.txt

 Big payload tests
 -----------------

-This test tests the possibility to increase the maximum allowed payload size for local and TCP messages via configuration file.
+This test tests the possibility to sent messages with bigger payloads for local and TCP communication.

 The test will send a messages with 600k payload from a client to a service.
 The service will reply with a response containing 600k payload as well.
 This is repeated 10 times.
 There is a version for local and for TCP communication available.
+Additionally there are test versions available which sent up to 10MiB big messages and a version which tests the limitiation of message sizes configurable via json file.

 Automatic start from the build directory: